dtduval/dtduval.github.io/Daily-notes.md

 - I'd like to start with these two articles:
     - Levy et al (2010) 'On the Rocky Road to Strong Global Culture', MIT Sloan Management Review 51(4).
     - Park, S.H. and Vanhonacker, W.F.
 (2007) 'The Challenge for Multinational Corporations in China: Think Local, Act Global', MIT Sloan Managment Review 48(4).
-    - Selmier, W.T. and Oh, C.H.
-(2012) ‘International business complexity and the internationalization of languages’, Business Horizons 55;189-200.

 - If we have time, we can then move into the following (in this order), so please be ready if you have volunteered to present these:
     - Meyer, Erin (2015) "When Culture Doesn't Translate", Harvard Business Review, October 2015.